 Located in Geneva, Switzerland, its duty entails responding to urgent human rights situations by addressing issues regarding accountability and liability for violations of international human rights and humanitarian law as well as serving as a general forum for debate and dialogue on all human rights issues.
 In order to strengthen its efforts, the Human Rights Council cooperates with non-governmental organizations, national human rights organizations as well as other civil society actors.

-Each year, the HRC holds regular sessions, with each annual series of sessions being referred to as “cycle”, and, at any time, a special session may be requested by one third of the HRC Member States if an acute human rights violation or a similarly urgent event occurs.
+Each year, the UNHRC holds regular sessions, with each annual series of sessions being referred to as “cycle”, and, at any time, a special session may be requested by one-third of the UNHRC Member States if an acute human rights violation or a similarly urgent event occurs.
 At the beginning of each regular session cycle, a new President is elected, a position that is currently being held by Vojislav Šuc.
 The President and his four Vice-Presidents constitute the so-called “Bureau”, which is responsible for the organization and procedures of the HRC.

 Topic I: Fighting Contemporary Forms of Slavery